 Modernity, brightness, and freshness are the three pillars of Royal Enfield’s concept.
 The refined wordmark aligns with these qualities while also reflecting the brand’s historical connection to Britain, as the elegance of the inscription hides a distinctly British meticulousness.

 The motorcycle manufacturer’s name is rendered in a customized font with short, sharp serifs that make the edges of the letters appear thickened, giving them a visually embossed look.
-The “R,” “E,” and “D” feature extended lines with smooth curves.
+The “R,” “E,” and “D” features extended lines with smooth curves.
 These lines overlap with neighboring glyphs, adding uniqueness to each:

 - The “O” appears as an elegant curl at the end of the “R”;